 There are no significant drawbacks to using Tor bridges.
 But connecting to a VPN is suggested first for better results and protection.

 The dark web is a hub for illicit activities.
 If you use it for some legitimate purpose, hackers can trick you into downloading malware or spyware that can compromise your Privacy and even harm your other files.
 When you use the Tor browser to access the dark web, there are higher chances of becoming a target of malware or spyware.

 To avoid such a thing from happening, run the best antivirus software.
-It scans and removes malware or viruses on your device and boosts your security levels.
+It scans and removes malware or viruses on your device, boosting your security levels.

 5. Refrain From Torrenting

 Tor Browser is not built for P2P file-sharing.
 The Tor exit nodes block the file-sharing traffic, and if you still download torrents, be prepared for slow speed.
-If you use Tor for downloading, you are compromising your anonymity to avoid it.
+If you use Tor for downloading, you compromise your anonymity to avoid it.

 Also, the BitTorrent client’s insecure design exposes your IP address to trackers and threatens your online anonymity.